 Have I had to re-think my priorities to create the space in my day to cook meals?
 You bet I have.
 I face daily challenges just like everyone else.
 I have bad days, tough days, cranky days and low days just like everyone else.
 Through the preparation of daily meals and the ever-continuing observation of how food affects us--by listening--I have helped create the life that we live.
 We work very hard and have the strength for that work.
 We face business stress every day and handle it with grace and balance.
 We are able to let go when the day is done.
-The way I choose to eat has opened many doors for me, not only in maintaining my health.
+The way I choose to eat has opened many doors for me, not only in maintaining my health, but in every way.
 It gives me the clarity of mind to see my way through any situation, making decisions and being responsible for the outcome.

 I think that understanding the energy of food--and how that energy behaves in our bodies, creating the people that we are--has given me freedom.
 Being responsible can be seen as either a burdensome load, as guilt and blame.
 Or we can view responsibility as it is defined--as the ability to respond.
 Isn’t that a liberating thought?
 Just think about it--the food we choose to eat can either enslave us to its energy, dominating our thoughts and actions, or we can choose to eat foods that will serve us as we strive to achieve our dreams.
 We live in a world that can crush our desire.
 We get caught up in the day to day routine of survival in a world that seems to move faster and faster, threatening to leave us behind.